Poverty relief in Bijie: from trial zone to model zone

 According to the assessment of the State Council Leading Group Office of Poverty Alleviation and Development, the rate of poverty is 1.68 percent, meaning the county has met the standard to be removed from the State-level list of impoverished counties.

-Qianxi attacked poverty with comprehensive approaches, including promoting agriculture, industry, tourism and e-commerce.
+Qianxi has adopted comprehensive approaches, including promoting agriculture, industry, tourism and e-commerce, to shake off poverty.

 Moreover, the county also makes efforts to improve the living environment of urban residents.